 Oil Levels and Quality Affect Cooling

 The quality of your engine oil can also play a role in engine temperature regulation.
 Oil lubricates the engine, but it also helps dissipate heat.
+If your oil is too low or has degraded over time, it won't be able to remove heat from the engine effectively.

+This can lead to an overheating situation, especially if your engine is already under stress due to other factors.
 Regular oil changes and ensuring your oil level is adequate can go a long way in preventing overheating.

 Clogged Air Conditioning System

 You might not think of your air conditioning as part of the engine cooling system, but it does affect overall engine temperature.
+If the A/C system malfunctions, the engine will work harder, which can lead to overheating.

 For example, if the condenser is blocked or the compressor fails, the engine may need to work overtime to compensate, leading to higher temperatures.